zhaozg/lua-openssl/README.md

 Similarly, you can also specify a public key as a key object returned from object:get_public.

 ## lua-openssl modules
-digest, cipher be write as modules.
+digest,cipher, x509 and so on, be write as modules.
 ```
    local digest = require'openssl'digest
    local cipher = require'openssl'cipher